winterqq/pls-donate-utils/README.md

 There are multiple ways to retrive your token.
 #### Method 1: Roblox Account Manager (Automatic)
+⚠This will import EVERY account you have inside Roblox Account Manager⚠

 1. Copy the path where Roblox Account Manager is located
 2. Run `run.bat` and select **token management**
 3. Select **import from roblox account manager**